 What is Tekturna HCT?

-Tekturna HCT is used to treat high blood pressure (hypertension).
+Tekturna HCT is a prescription medicine used to treat high blood pressure (hypertension).

 Before you take Tekturna HCT, tell your doctor if you have asthma, low or high levels of potassium in your blood, kidney or liver disease, glaucoma, gout, lupus, diabetes, or an allergy to sulfa drugs or penicillin.

 You should not use Tekturna HCT if you are allergic to aliskiren or hydrochlorothiazide, or if you are also using itraconazole (Sporanox) or cyclosporine (Gengraf, Neoral, Sandimmune).